appcues/appcues-ios-sdk/Sources/AppcuesKit/AppcuesKit.docc/URLSchemeConfiguring.md

 ## Verifying the Custom URL Scheme

-The Appcues debugger allows you to easily validate that the Appcues deeplink is properly configured.
+The Appcues debugger allows you to easily validate that the Appcues deep link is properly configured.

 1. Launch the debugger in your app with a call to ``Appcues/debug()``.
 2. Expand the debugger by tapping the floating button.
-3. Tap the "Appcues Deeplink Configured" row to verify the status.
-If a checkmark appears, the Appcues deeplink is properly configured.
+3. Tap the "Appcues Deep Link Configured" row to verify the status.
+If a checkmark appears, the Appcues deep link is properly configured.

 ### Troubleshooting